mosaic6/mosaic6.github.io/Content/blog/01-10-2021-customizing-publish-site.md

 ```

 ***NOTE***
 In here you'll see `page.title` and `page.body`.
 These attributes come from two places.
-When we create a new post or page as a markdown file, we can give it `metadata` at the top of the page, title being one of those attributes.
-The `page.body` will be the remaining markdown, or content of your file.
+When we create a new post or page as a markdown file, we can give it `metadata` at the top of the page, the title being one of those attributes.
+The `page.body` will be the remaining markdown or content of your file.

-Heres an example of the `metadata`:
+Here's an example of the `metadata`:

 ```
 ---